-As one of the Top 100 Schools nationally, Eltham College has a long tradition of sending pupils to study at these world-class academic institutions.
+As one of the Top 100 Schools nationally, Eltham College has a long tradition of sending students to study at these world-class academic institutions.

 - To identify and encourage candidates with Oxbridge potential

 - To provide up-to-date information and advise on courses offered

 - To explain the differences between Oxford and Cambridge Universities and the style of teaching offered